25+ Best Credit Cards in India for 2025

 Amex Membership Rewards Credit Card

 American Express Membership Rewards Credit Card (MRCC) is the best way to get into the world of Amex.
-If you use this card just to get the 1000 MR bonus points monthly, you can easily get a return of more than 5%.
+You can get 2000 MR bonus points monthly (20K spend), that gives you a sweet annual return of 6% on spends.

 Premium Credit Cards